bendorr/lucs_af/README.md

 ```

 #### > `analyze_helix_vectors.py`
-Analyzes helix and sheet coordinates (output by `calc_6d_helix_vectors.py`) to generate 3D visualizations and compute helix diversity by binning helix vectors by their cartesian and directional components.
+&ensp;&ensp;&ensp;&ensp;Analyzes helix and sheet coordinates (output by `calc_6d_helix_vectors.py`) to generate 3D visualizations and compute helix diversity by binning helix vectors by their cartesian and directional components.

 **Usage:**
 ```bash